Werpherp/PCLU/README.md

 6.2 Lines

-How do you know when to turn when you're driving?
-Probably before you hit someone.
-Thankfully we have lines, these lines dictate when our robot turns, if a line is detected, we turn to the right, if not, then we don't turn, simple as.
+How do you know when to turn when you're driving before you hit a wall?
+Thankfully we have the lines, these lines dictate when our robot needs to turn.
+To detect the lines we use color sensor

 6.3 Obstacles

-Red and green are colors, our camera can tell colors apart, if its red then the robot turns left, if green, it turns right and slows down so we don't hit the inner wall.
+In the obstacle challenge we use camera, this camera detects the obstacles like green and red.
+Once it detects the color green it needs to turn left and right for the color red.
+This camera helps us to know the distance between our robot and the obstacle

 6.4 Open challenge